Key Takeaways

 The broadest of the three terms, "business growth advisory" encompasses both the commercial architecture and the revenue outcomes, while also reaching into the operational and organisational conditions that allow growth to be sustained.
 A business growth advisor may work on go-to-market strategy and sales systems, but also on the leadership rhythms, team capabilities, and operating discipline that determine whether growth, once achieved, holds.

-This framing is most common when the growth issue is not purely commercial.
+This framing is most common when the growth issue reaches beyond the commercial function.
 A business that has a strong product, a defined market focus, and reasonable market access may still fail to grow if the internal operating model cannot execute consistently.
-Business growth advisory, in its broadest form, treats the whole organisation as the system being optimised, not just the commercial function.
+Business growth advisory, in its broadest form, treats the whole organisation as the system being optimised, including the commercial function.

 The clearest way to see the overlap is to look at what competent practitioners in any of these categories actually do when they engage with a client.
 Across go-to-market strategy, positioning, sales process, channel architecture, market entry, and revenue measurement, the work overlaps substantially:

-There is no clean boundary between the three terms.
+The three terms overlap in practice.
 A revenue growth advisory that ignores positioning will produce poor results.
 A commercial growth advisory that ignores pipeline management is incomplete.
-A business growth advisory that is not anchored in commercial outcomes risks becoming organisational consulting, which is a different discipline entirely.
+A business growth advisory needs commercial outcomes at the centre, or it risks becoming organisational consulting, which is a different discipline entirely.

 The most useful growth advisory work, regardless of what it is called, integrates all three perspectives: the commercial architecture, the revenue systems built on top of it, and the operational conditions needed to sustain both.